mostlynick3/azerothcore-lua-demon-morpher/README.md

 Make your Felguard a Wrathguard, your Felhunter a Hellboar, and much, much more!

 This module requires an item ID to open the morph menu.
-The Lua script will create the required character database table, item, and vendor for you, if you variables to do so are set to true.
-This means that for the inserts to be processed.
+The Lua script will create the required character database table, item, and vendor for you, if the variables to do so are set to true.

 This isn't a finished product, it is missing some performance optimizations but works perfectly fine out of the box.